Sunday, 5 April 2026

-31 years ago, when I was 16, I signed my first book deal, with HarperCollins.
-By that point, I was already 2 years into my career.
+31 years ago when I was 16, I signed my first book deal, with HarperCollins.
+By that point I was already 2 years into my media career.
 That was bonkers - but it was the 90s!
 Then this happened.
-It's now March 2026.
+It's now spring 2026.

 Comma Press editor David Sue hailed the book’s "strong and timely themes” with “expertly plotted story beats, characterisation and world-building [in] the very real though off-kilter world whose slightly distorted, unsettling reality feels so prevalent."

 Warning Signs offers readers seven fantastically lurid psychodramas to sink their teeth into.
-All seven tales of the unexpected are set in contemporary England:
+All seven gonzo tales of the insane and the unexpected are set in contemporary England:

 • A distinguished post-Covid NHS grief counsellor who’s obsessed with tales of the paranormal goes on a ghost-hunting reality TV show.